Hoembi/ASR-Analysis/README.md

     -  plots with posterior probability per reside as well as histogram of posterior probabilites
     -  file with all posterior probabilities, one per line (can be used to plot posterior probabilites on structure)

-3. use the generated full length sequence and determine which areas to cut (based on child and parent cladse).
+3. Use the generated full length sequence and determine which areas to cut (based on child and parent cladse).
 Store positions to cut in the following format:  per line two numbers separated by comma.
 The left number is included and right number exluded from trim (e.g. 1,50 will cut residue 1 through 49)

-4. re-run script, this time specifying the file with the positions to be trimmed:
+4. Re-run script, this time specifying the file with the positions to be trimmed:
     ```
     ./asr-pipeline_paml.py -r <rst_file>  -n <node_number> -a <alignment_length> -c <file_with_pos_to_cut>
     ```